NMortvanski/Master-Project-Natasa-Mortvanski/README.md

 * 06_shiny_app:

-  Contains R script for running Shiny app that creates density and box plots of alpha diversity distributions in healthy dataset stratified by different columns of metadata.
+  Contains R script (app.R) for running Shiny app that compares new sample with healthy donor population from Hospital Clínic, stores the results and provides reviews of patients alpha diversity progress trough time.

 * run_all.r: